The Truth About Walking on Eggshells in a Relationship

 You wake up, and you look at your partner only to realize that you will start another day worrying.
 You constantly feel that you might say or do something that can ruin your partner’s mood.

 You start feeling stressed out when you hear your partner call you.
 You feel tense when your partner asks you what went wrong.
-Over time, this fear becomes a trauma.
+Over time, this fear becomes a relationship trauma.

 2. Your partner is manipulative